ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/cell-towers.md

 See the dictionary here: [https://en.wikipedia.org/wiki/Mobile_country_code](https://en.wikipedia.org/wiki/Mobile_country_code).

-So, the top countries are USA, Germany and Russia.
+So, the top countries are: the USA, Germany, and Russia.

 You may want to create an [External Dictionary](../../sql-reference/dictionaries/external-dictionaries/external-dicts/) in ClickHouse to decode these values.